paulegradie/SeqPyPlot/README.md

 #### --Matplotlib
 #### --Seaborn
+#### --Numpy

 Most machines come preinstalled with matplotlib.
 Its the library used for creating all of the plots so grab it if you don't have it.
-Seaborn is used to styalize all of the plots.
+Seaborn is used to stylize all of the plots.
 At the moment, the code breaks without it - however it would be smart of me to make the  implementation of seaborn option by adding a quick on import.
+Numpy is available on most macs, but windows users should download the anaconda distribution of python and install this on their local machine.
+Its comes with nearly every library you could ever need including Numpy.
 ## Usage

 #### usage: python SeqPyPlot.py [options] [-raw_data (or) -plot_data] -num 2 -time d1,d2,d3